JohnBel/EfsTools/packages/CommandLineParser.2.3.0/readme.md

 - Supports `--help`, `--version`, `version` and `help [verb]` by default.
 - Map to sequences (via `IEnumerable<T>` and similar) and scalar types, including Enums and `Nullable<T>`.
 - You can also map to every type with a constructor that accepts a string (like `System.Uri`).
-- __Plug-In friendly__ architecture as explained [here](https://github.com/gsscoder/commandline/wiki/Plug-in-Friendly-Architecture).
-- Define [verb commands](https://github.com/gsscoder/commandline/wiki/Latest-Version#verbs) similar to `git commit -a`.
+- Define [verb commands](https://github.com/commandlineparser/commandline/wiki#verbs) similar to `git commit -a`.
 - Unparsing support: `CommandLine.Parser.Default.FormatCommandLine<T>(T options)`.
-- CommandLineParser.FSharp package is F#-friendly with support for `option<'a>`, see [demo](https://github.com/gsscoder/commandline/blob/master/demo/fsharp-demo.fsx).  _NOTE: This is a separate Nuget package._
+- CommandLineParser.FSharp package is F#-friendly with support for `option<'a>`, see [demo](https://github.com/commandlineparser/commandline/blob/master/demo/fsharp-demo.fsx).  _NOTE: This is a separate Nuget package._
 - Most of features applies with a [CoC](http://en.wikipedia.org/wiki/Convention_over_configuration) philosophy.
 - C# demo: source [here](https://github.com/commandlineparser/commandline/tree/master/demo/ReadText.Demo).

-Used by several open source projects and by various commercial products: See the [wiki for listing](https://github.com/gsscoder/commandline/Used_By)

 # Getting Started with the Command Line Parser Library